 The experiment was conducted by pencil and paper with students from a large Australian university.
 The subjects in the experiment were recruited via the ORSEE software by Greiner (2015).
-After subjects read the instructions (they are contained in the Appendix), they were read aloud by an experimenter.
-Subjects answered a couple of control questions to assure their understanding of the task and the payoff procedure.
+After subjects read the instructions (they are contained in the online appendix), they were read aloud by an experimenter.
+Subjects then had to answer a series of control questions to assure their understanding of the task and the payoff procedure.
+Subjects who answered one or more of the questions incorrectly were informed that the answer was incorrect and the experiment did not proceed before all subjects had answered all control questions correctly.
 Then each participant was randomly assigned a role, either the role of a FM or the role of a SM.
 The randomization was such that in each session we had the same number of FMs and SMs and the participants kept their roles during the entire session.